Steamboat Paintings, various artists page 1

 Painting of the Assumption by Wilhelm . . . in front of Jim Hale's model of the City of Monroe for comparison.

 Nice artist's rendering of the 110 foot long steamboat AMERICAN on the "Great Lakes" at "Freedomland, U.S.A." - the short lived (1960-64) Bronx, New York theme park that attempted to approximate Disneyland on the East Coast.
 The AMERICAN also had an identical sister boat at Freedomland called the CANADIAN which for a while floated on a mill pond as part of Raymond Schmitt's "Johnsonville," a collection of historic 19th century buildings at East Haddam, Connecticut.
-The current whereabouts of the AMERICAN and the CANADIAN are unknown.
+Click here to see more photos!

 Original oil painting 18 x 24 inches by Joe Rigsby of the CINCINNATI recently obtained through a friend and art dealer in Alton, Illinois.
 Also included a photo of the boat from La Crosse which the artist must have based his painting on.